rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-hugo-website/index.md

 In addition, the project deploys an Ingress Proxy, including [Certbot](https://certbot.eff.org/) and [HAProxy](https://www.haproxy.org/), for [Let's Encrypt](https://letsencrypt.org/) certificate management and TLS/SSL termination.
 If an [IdP mode is selected](#identity-providers-and-single-sign-one), then the project also deploys the [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) to restrict the website to logged-in users.

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Links on the page
-- [ ] Section on using bare-bones theme repository, after creating this

-{{< /highlight >}}

 ## Hugo website project introduction

-[Hugo](https://gohugo.io/) is a static site generator, written in [Go](https://go.dev/), that generates a static website from a set of files and folders.
+[Hugo](https://gohugo.io/) is a [static site generator](https://gohugo.io/about/benefits/), written in [Go](https://go.dev/), that generates a static website from a set of files and folders.
 A static website is typically faster, needs fewer server-side resources and is more secure than a dynamic website.
 A static website is a good fit for websites (such as product sites, blogs or documentation) where the content is not personalised for the website user or dependent on dynamically-changing inputs.
 An introduction to static site generators and their advantages and disadvantages compared to other approaches can be found here: [An Introduction to Static Site Generators](https://davidwalsh.name/introduction-static-site-generators)

 This project deploys a website with the content and theme stored in version-controlled [Git](https://git-scm.com/) repositories.
 The project takes this content, generates a static site and deploys it to a webserver.